shevek/imagebuilder/README.md

 # Internals and Development

-This is a wrappar around libguestfs and augeas.
+This is a wrapper around libguestfs and augeas.

 To experiment with what functions are available in the configure{}
 block, use guestfish: